 10. Museo Nazionale di Castel San’Angelo

 This spot is also known as “Castle of the Holy Angel” in English.
 It is a cylindrical 5 floored tower in the city Rome that can be accessed all the way to the top through the spiral ramp.

 Initially, this structure was commissioned by Roman Emperor Hadrian for him and his family.
 Being the tallest structure of the time, later on as the power changed hands, it was used as a fortress and a castle due to its better distant visibility.

 Currently, it is a museum as over the centuries many historical personalities were incarcerated here.

 Timing – Tuesday – Sunday: 9 am – 7 pm

 Entry Fee – Adults: 10, 50€; EU citizens (aged 18 – 24): 7€

 Buses to and from the Castle – : 23, 34, 49, 64, 87, 280, 492, 926 and 990

 11. St. Peter’s Basilica

 The Basilica has a strict dress code for all the tourists.
-Men must were long trousers and full length shirts while women also should not wear anything sleeveless or above knees.
+Men must be long trousers and full-length shirts while women also should not wear anything sleeveless or above knees.